 Loading and reloading for code replacement This scenario occurs when the driver code might need replacement during operation of the Erlang emulator.
 Implementing driver code replacement is somewhat more tedious than beam code replacement, as one driver cannot be loaded as both "old" and "new" code.
-All users [page 71] of a driver must have it closed (no open ports) before the old code can be unloaded and the new code can be loaded.
+All users [page 75] of a driver must have it closed (no open ports) before the old code can be unloaded and the new code can be loaded.

 The actual unloading/loading is done as one atomic operation, blocking all processes in the system from using the driver concerned while in progress.
+The preferred way to do driver code replacement is to let one single process keep

 The preferred way to do driver code replacement is to let one single process keep track of the driver.
-When the process start, the driver is leaded.
-When track of the driver.
 When the process start, the driver is loaded.
 When replacement is required, the driver is reloaded.
 Unload is probably never done, or done when the process exits.
-If more than one user [page 71] has a driver loaded when code replacement is demanded, the replacement cannot occur until the last "other" user [page 71] has unloaded the driver.
+If more than one user [page 75] has a driver loaded when code replacement is demanded, the replacement cannot occur until the last "other" user [page 75] has unloaded the driver.

 Demanding reload when a reload is already in progress is always an error.
-Using the high level functions, it is also an error to demand reloading when more than one user [page 71] has the driver loaded.
-To simplify driver replacement, avoid designing your system so that more than than one user [page 71] has the driver loaded.
+Using the high level functions, it is also an error to demand reloading when more than one user [page 75] has the driver loaded.
+To simplify driver replacement, avoid designing your system so that more than than one user [page 75] has the driver loaded.